Akira Nishikiyama: Further appearances

-Nishiki is occasionally referenced in sequel installments to the original Yakuza.
-In Yakuza 2 and its remake Yakuza Kiwami 2, Kiryu pays his respects to Nishiki at his grave, which is situated alongside the graves of Shintaro Kazama and Yumi Sawamura.
+Nishikiyama is occasionally referenced in sequel installments to the original Yakuza.
+In Yakuza 2 and its remake Yakuza Kiwami 2, Kiryu pays his respects to Nishikiyama at his grave, which is situated alongside the graves of Shintaro Kazama and Yumi Sawamura.
 The player will then have the option to play a recap of major events in the previous game, which are by narrated by Kiryu in flashback sequences.
-Nishiki's avatar is used in Ryū ga Gotoku Ishin! for the samurai assassin Okada Izō.
+Nishikiyama's avatar is used in Ryū ga Gotoku Ishin! for the samurai assassin Okada Izō.
 The character appears as the final boss of the promotional freeware game Streets of Kamurocho, developed and released as part of Sega's 60th anniversary celebrations in October 2020.
-Nishiki is mentioned in the sequel game Like a Dragon Gaiden: The Man Who Erased His Name, which is set after Yakuza 6: The Song of Life and before, during, and after the events of Yakuza: Like a Dragon.
+Nishikiyama is mentioned in the sequel game Like a Dragon Gaiden: The Man Who Erased His Name, which is set after Yakuza 6: The Song of Life and before, during, and after the events of Yakuza: Like a Dragon.

 In other media

 For the live action film adaptations of Yakuza Akira Nishikiyama is portrayed by Mikio Ohosawa in Like a Dragon: Prologue, and by Claude Maki in Like a Dragon.
 Gaku Sano played Nishikiyama for the stage play adaptation.
 Directed by Takahiro Tamura, the stage play ran with eight performances from April 24 to April 29, 2015, at the Akasaka ACT Theater in Akasaka, Minato Ward in Tokyo, Japan.
 Kento Kaku plays Nishikiyama in the 2024 TV series Like a Dragon: Yakuza, with Johnny Yong Bosch voicing the character in the show's English dub.
+Kazuhiro Nakaya reprises his role as Nishikiyama in a separate live-action series, Ryu ga Gotoku Powered By Nihon Touitsu, a collaboration between the Like a Dragon franchise and the drama series Nihon Touitsu.